 Marketo was technically in place, but it wasn't doing much.
 Tracking was inconsistent, nothing connected across platforms, and leadership had no way to see whether marketing was actually contributing to sales.
 Without that visibility, every decision was a guess.

-We made a call early on that raised some eyebrows: stop trying to talk to everyone at once.
-Faculty, deans, and librarians all matter in the buying process, but hitting them all with the same message at the same time wasn’t working.
-We picked faculty as the lead persona and built the entire strategy around that bet first.
+We made a call early on that raised some eyebrows.
+Stop trying to talk to everyone at once.
+Faculty, deans, and librarians all matter in the buying process, but hitting them all with the same message at the same time was ineffective.
+We chose faculty as the lead persona and built the entire strategy around that bet first.

 Instead of generic McGraw Hill messaging, we built 20+ creative assets that spoke directly to how each persona thinks about digital learning.
 Faculty don’t respond to “digital transformation” talk.
-They respond to the stuff they’re actually dealing with.
+They respond to assets that target their pain points.

 We ran LinkedIn’s native Lead Gen Forms as a standalone test against traditional landing pages to find out which lead capture method was actually converting.
-The answer was decisive, and it changed how the entire budget was allocated going forward.
+The answer was decisive, and it changed how the entire budget was allocated.

-We tested LinkedIn’s native Lead Gen Forms against traditional landing pages to find out which lead capture method was actually converting.
-The results weren’t close.
-LinkedIn leads moved through the funnel at 3 to 7 times the rate, depending on the persona being targeted.
-This wasn’t about which had a cheaper cost per lead.
+We tested LinkedIn’s native Lead Gen Forms against traditional landing pages to find out which lead capture method was converting.
+The results said it all.
+LinkedIn leads moved through the funnel at 3 to 7 times the landing page rate, depending on the persona we targeted.
+This decision wasn’t about which had a cheaper cost per lead.
 It was about which channel produced people who kept engaging.
 That insight changed where the entire budget went.

 Cost per lead went from $329 to $64, and the leads were better, not worse.
-Tighter targeting and sharper messaging meant we were reaching the right people instead of paying to reach everyone.
+Tighter targeting and sharper messaging meant we engaged the right people instead of paying to reach everyone.
 Faculty leads came in at $32.77, the lowest cost per lead across all personas.

 Ads that talked about YouTube and student disengagement beat generic “digital learning” language by 2 to 3x on click-through rate.
 The top ad, “Brilliant Professors.
 Empty Classrooms.”, pulled 20 leads on its own.
 Turns out, specific pain points outperform generic benefits every time, across every persona and region.

 We built the Account-Based Marketing program across 115 accounts in four regions: LATAM (41), Europe (35), MEA (30), and APAC (9).
-LATAM surprised everyone by leading in engagement even with English-only assets.
-Once Spanish localization rolled out, response was projected to jump 3x.
+LATAM surprised everyone by leading in engagement, even with English-only assets.
+Once Spanish localization rolled out, the response was projected to jump 3x.

 After we cleaned out duplicates and off-target contacts, the campaign delivered 45 qualified leads.
 Faculty accounted for 28 (62%), Deans brought in 8, and Librarians generated 9.
 Keep in mind, this was a proof-of-concept phase on a tight budget.
 But it was enough to restore executive confidence and unlock the next phase.
 The engagement is now in its second year, with Digital Authority Partners managing campaigns across Europe, Latin America, and the Middle East.